 - Run advanced no-code experiments on structured content (copy, components, layouts and pages) managed in Contentful

-- Reduce the amount of manual work needed and get the best of both world: managing variants of an experiment in Contentful, benefiting from Kameleoon powerful experimentation engine and analytics capabilities
+- Reduce the amount of manual work needed and get the best of both world: managing variants of an experiment (including feature experiments) in Contentful, benefiting from Kameleoon powerful experimentation engine and analytics capabilities

 - Marketers don’t have to be dependent on developers to lead experimentation